 Survey of representative selections of world literature from a variety of cultures written between 1650 C.E. and the present; treatment of literary forms and fundamental concepts of literary theory; practice in intelligent critical reading and clear, effective writing; opportunity for creative writing.
 Highly recommended for English majors.
-[TCCN: ENGL 2333] Highly recommended for English majors.

-Prerequisite: ENGL 1314 or equivalent, or successful performance on an advanced placement examination in writing
+(TCCN: ENGL 2333) Prerequisite: ENGL 1314 or equivalent or successful performance on an advanced placement examination in writing.